March 24, 2026

 The discovery rule can delay when a limitations period starts in certain cases.
 Instead of beginning on the date of the wrongful act, the clock may begin when the injury was discovered or reasonably should have been discovered.
 Florida applies discovery-based rules in specific contexts, not as a universal escape hatch for every personal injury claim.

 Medical malpractice is the clearest example.
 Under Fla.
-Stat. § 95.11(5)(c), a medical malpractice action generally must be filed within two years from the time the incident is discovered or should have been discovered with due diligence, subject to statutory outside limits.
-There are also special rules involving fraud, concealment, or intentional misrepresentation.
+Stat. § 95.11(5)(c), a medical malpractice action generally must be filed within two years from the time the incident is discovered or should have been discovered with due diligence, subject to a general four-year statute of repose and claim-specific exceptions.
+Florida’s medical-negligence presuit process under Fla.
+Stat. § 766.106 can also affect timing, including tolling during the statutory 90-day investigation period.

 For ordinary negligence claims, injured people should not assume the discovery rule will save a late filing.
 If you were hurt in a crash, fall, or other accident, act as though the deadline began on the incident date unless a Florida attorney tells you otherwise.